Instrumented branch coverage in rust

 [taiki-e][https://github.com/taiki-e].
 Using the action settings provided in

-the repo’s README.md
+the repo’s README.md.

 name: Coverage